edanaher/scry/README.md

 - scry.authors.books.title: Beowolf
 ```

-This finds authors that have a book named "Fellowship of the Rings", and then prints their books' titles.
+This condition can be read as "authors such that they join to a row of books with title 'Fellowship of the Rings'"; in other words, this finds authors that have a book named "Fellowship of the Rings", and then prints their books' titles.
 Tables named after a colon are separately namespaced from the rest of the query.

 Note that without the colon, this restricts to only books that have that title, so only gives back the one book: